 Lincoln's new land yacht looks and feels expensive, so its lofty price shouldn't surprise you.
-What might surprise you is that its price tag sits in the middle of the competition: The Navigator starts at $73,250 for a base, two-wheel-drive model.
+What might surprise you is that its price tag sits in the middle of the competition: The Navigator's base price starts at $73,250 for two-wheel-drive model.
 A base Cadillac Escalade starts at $75,990, and the QX80 starts at $64,845 (all prices include destination charges).
 The Navigator's price climbs quickly, however: The uplevel Reserve trim I tested topped out at almost $89,000 after adding extras like Burgundy Velvet paint, a premium Revel audio system and — oddly — a $225 single-CD player option.

 With this redesign, Lincoln added heightened levels of style, comfort and technology to the Navigator.
 As a driver or passenger, you won't forget it.